 Co-Located Dispatch Facility

-The County of San Luis Obispo is in the process of designing and constructing a new Co-Located Dispatch Facility.
-The Co-Located Dispatch will be located at the County Operations Center off Highway 1.
-When complete, the facility will replace two antiquated and overcrowded dispatch centers with an efficient, state-of-the-art facility that is able to meet Cal Fire/SLO County Fire and Sheriff Dispatch growing emergency service response needs.
+The County of San Luis Obispo is in the process of delivery of a new Co-Located Dispatch Facility for operation by County Sheriff and County/Cal-Fire staff.
+The new facility will be located adjacent to the existing Sheriff sub-station off Main Street in Templeton and will play in important role in the County’s ongoing ability to provide emergency services to the region.
+When complete, the new facility will replace two antiquated and overcrowded dispatch centers with an efficient, state-of-the- art facility that will be able to meet Cal Fire/SLO County and Sheriff Dispatch growing and emergency service response needs into the future.

 Figure 1 below shows a conceptual layout of the Co-Located Dispatch Facility Site Plan.

 Key Project Features and Benefits

 - Faster and better coordinated 911 and emergency response for a safer community

 - Better able to manage and communicate with emergency personnel during major fire events, earthquakes, flooding or other natural disasters

 - Co-locating dispatching services saves on operational and maintenance costs in lieu of two separate 24-hour facilities for Fire and Law Enforcement